Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces

 By the self-duality of $\mathcal{H}$ we regard its elements also as vector fields and $\partial$ a gradient operator.
 As a first new result, a corresponding divergence operator is defined as the adjoint of $\partial$.
 Note that although Eberle considers the adjoint of the derivation operator, \cite[Chapter 3 b), Section 1]{Eb99}, in his case it is part of the basic hypotheses and the discussion there aims at constructing Sobolev spaces of functions rather than at investigating spaces of vector fields.

-Under the additional assumption that the given Dirichlet form is local and either transient or induced by a regular resistance form, its restriction to a suitable core $\mathcal{C}$ is also closable with respect to some energy dominant measure $\widetilde{m}$.
-This follows by arguments from \cite{RW} in the first case and by results of \cite{Ki12} in the second.
+Under additional assumptions on the given Dirichlet form, its restriction to a suitable core $\mathcal{C}$ is also closable with respect to some energy dominant measure $\widetilde{m}$.
+This follows using arguments from \cite[Section 6.2]{FOT94} and \cite{Ki12}, respectively.